jyyan/jyyan-vim/README.md

 ## FAQ

 1. cTags
+ Install ctags and vim :

+    <b>Ubuntu</b>

+        sudo apt-get install vim-gnome vim exuberant-ctags cscope

+    <b>OpenSUSE</b>

+	sudo zypper install vim ctags
- if you can not found `ctags` command, just find your ctags path and replace my settings in `plugin/settings/Ctags.vim` file:
+ Its that the default ctags plugin setting is for **ubuntu** environment.
+When you use <F12> to open the ctags list , got the message show you vim could not found the ctags command. just try to check your ctags path and replace my settings in `plugin/settings/Ctags.vim` file:

         let Tlist_Ctags_Cmd = '/your/path/to/ctags'

- if you use ubuntu. you can install ctags and vim use:

-        sudo apt-get install vim-gnome vim exuberant-ctags cscope

- and then the ctags bin locate path will be like
+ and then check the ctags bin locate path using `whereis` :

+	 #  whereis ctagsctags
+	 > <b>/usr/bin/ctags</b> /usr/share/man/man1/ctags.1.gz /usr/share/man/man1p/ctags.1p.gz

+      and change the setting from

-        let Tlist_Ctags_Cmd = '/usr/local/bin/ctags'
+        let Tlist_Ctags_Cmd = '/usr/local/bin/ctags'   # ubuntu ctags location

+      to

+        let Tlist_Ctags_Cmd = '/usr/bin/ctags'         # openSUSE ctags location

+      or just link the ctags bin to new locations

+	# sudo ln -s /usr/bin/ctags /usr/local/bin/ctags

  and [Exuberant Ctags](http://ctags.sourceforge.net/) is recommended. at last , if you are use windows. you can download ctags from  [Ctags download](http://ctags.sourceforge.net/) and unzip it. copy the ctags.exe to your WINDOWS\SYSTEM32 folder , then you can use ctags command in cmd.exe .